IAOM-US Orthopaedic Physical Therapy Residency

 Important dates:

-• All prerequisites met and supporting documentation submitted to IAOM-US by August 1st.
+• All prerequisites and supporting documentation due by August 1.

 Residency Prerequisites